Bikini Beach: Script

+The film was announced in June 1963 even before Beach Party was released.

 In a FILMFAXplus (April/June 2004) interview, director William Asher revealed that the script was originally written for The Beatles.
 According to Asher's claim, the group had agreed to act in the film but later dropped out as their rapidly growing fame (especially after their 1964 appearance on The Ed Sullivan Show) caused their fee to exceed the film's budget.
 Asher was forced to rework the script.
 Frankie Avalon's dual role as an English singer named "The Potato Bug" was created to replace the four Beatles in the story.

 United Artists had signed a three-movie deal with the Beatles in late 1963.
 This casts doubt on the veracity of Asher's claim.

 According to Avalon, AIP "did a survey because they wanted to know how much surfing they should put in these pictures after the first and second one.
 It really wasn't the surfing that was the attraction in those films.
 It was the fun and the puppy love between Frankie and Annette."

+The film was the first made by AIP following a decision from the studio in April 1964 to ban smoking in its films.
+Production started 20 April.
+"Our films can set an examply by showing the smoking need not be part of every day life," said a studio spokesman.